 - Can they see everything in their field of vision?

-- Does the person see everything or just part of
+- Does the person see everything or just part of the visual field?

 - Does the person see double?